mindspore-ai/docs/docs/lite/cloud_docs/source_en/mindir/runtime_cpp.md

 }
 ```

-> 1. This sample model has a fixed shape and does not support fully dynamic shapes.
-> 2. The size of the output tensor’s buffer must not be smaller than the actual size of the input data.
+> The size of the output tensor’s buffer must not be smaller than the actual size of the input data.

 Python implementation reference: